julioarruda/Julio-Arruda/_posts/2020-09-15-azdo-logic-apim.md

 layout      : post
-title       : "Mapping Contracts from Logic Apps in Azure API Management using Azure Pipelines" description : "Today, you will see how to connect your Logic App in APIM using Azure Pipelines" tags        : [Azure Devops, Azure Pipelines, Logic Apps, APIM, Azure]
+title       : "Mapping Contracts from Logic Apps in Azure API Management using Azure Pipelines" description : "Today, you will see how to connect your Logic App in APIM using Azure Pipelines" tags        : [azure-devops, azure-pipelines,logic-apps, apim, azure]
 ---

 # Scenario